thomas-lowry/status-annotations/README.md

 import iconStatusB from './assets/icon-status-b.svg';
 ```

-Next you need to edit the statuses array:
+Next you need to edit the statuses array.
+You can add as many as you like, the plugin UI will resize to accommodate the number of statuses that you create.
 ```Javascript
 let statuses = [
   {